 Every day, at exactly 12 noon, a shot is fired from a cannon on the Janiculum Hill (Colle del Gianicolo).
 The practise, known as the Cannone del Mezzogiorno, was established in 1847 by Pope Pius IX (r.
-1846-78) to mark the precise middle of the day, thereby setting a standard time for the ringing of the city's church bells.
+1846-78) to set a standard time for the ringing of the city's church bells.

 Blogging about Rome,